 - Mr. Miles Carey, Asst.
 Principal

-- Ms. Kimberly Jackson – Davis, Asst.
+- Mrs. Kimberly Jackson – Davis, Asst.
 Principal

-- Ms. Jessica Gregory, Co-Director of Counseling Services
+- Mrs. Jessica Gregory, Co-Director of Counseling Services

 - Dr. Kristin Devaney, Co-Director of Counseling Services

-- Ms. Carol Callaway, Director of Student Activities
+- Mrs. Carol Callaway, Director of Student Activities

 - Mr. Justin Bolfek, Asst.
 Director of Student Activities

-There are over 600 computers at Washington-Lee connected to the local area network which provides access to the student information system for teachers, educational software, and the Internet.
-Additionally all classrooms have mounted LCD projectors and SMARTBoards.
-In addition to the three general labs, there are computer labs in the library, publications room, business education, and technical education.
+All classrooms have mounted LCD projectors and SMARTBoards to compliment the Generals’ computer labs located in the library, publications room, business education and technical education rooms.
 Additionally, there are two general mobile laptop labs, several mobile iPad labs, and mobile Chromebook labs.
 W-L has a student-operated broadcasting studio which is used to produce the morning announcements to all classrooms on our closed circuit television channel.
 The announcements run continuously during the day on monitors in the cafeteria, hallway and main office.

 A technologically advanced distance-learning classroom in the school allows classes to be offered live at the school and broadcast on cable TV to students in other schools and to individuals watching from their homes.

-Lastly, Washington-Lee is part of the county’s 1:1 initiative, providing MacBook Airs for students in 9th and 10th grade this school year.
+Lastly, Washington-Liberty is part of the county’s 1:1 initiative, providing MacBook Airs for students in 9th and 10th grade this school year.

 Advanced Course Offerings